agustinadinamarca/mat-r-Wash-Your-Hands-App/README.md

 # mat|r Wash Your Hands App
-Data and code of Wash Your Hands App, a mobile application that I developed with [mat|r script](https://www.matrproject.com/).
+Data and code of Wash Your Hands App, a mobile application that I developed with [mat|r script](https://www.matrproject.com/)  for Android and iOS devices.

 This app shows the steps to follow for proper and thorough hand washing to prevent the spread of COVID-19.